Therapy Type: Small Molecule (timeline)

 Condition(s): Alzheimer's Disease

 Merck is developing MK-7622 as an add-on therapy to the cholinesterase inhibitor donepezil for the treatment of Alzheimer's disease.
 No studies have been published on this compound in the peer-reviewed literature or other publicly available documents.
-Merck has published previously on its preclinical research of allosteric muscarinic agonists, which would enhance the effect of acetylcholine neurotransmission and could be suitable as adjunct therapy to cholinesterase inhibitors; however, it is unknown whether MK-7622 grew out of that program (see news story, see Uslaner et al., 2013).
+Merck has published on its preclinical research in mice and rhesus monkeys of allosteric M1 muscarinic agonists, which would enhance the effect of acetylcholine neurotransmission and could be suitable as adjunct therapy to cholinesterase inhibitors (see Aug 2009 news; Uslaner et al., 2012; Lange et al 2015).
+MK-7622 appears to have grown out of this program.

 Clinical Trial Timeline